X

 remained, and no doubt still

-does today, in my own even less literate world.
+does today, in my own even less literate, pitiable world.